oracle-quickstart/oci-arch-web-ha/README.md

 #### *** Optional Step ***

-Also if you want to use your own docker image stored in docker hub, edit the file `vars.tf` to enter docker username and password.
+Also, if you want to use your own docker image stored in docker hub, edit the file `vars.tf` to enter docker username and password.
 If you plan on using the one used for this implementation then you can ignore and keep it as it is.

-When all the variables set, you are ready to run the terraform script.
+When all the variables are set, you are ready to run the terraform script.

-### Step 2: Running the script
+### Step 2: Running the script for deployment

 On the terminal or command line, make sure you are inside the working directory.
 If not, cd into the folder `oci-arch-web-ha` using below command